bitpressio/docker-for-php-developers-errata/video-course-errata.md

 # 06 - Laravel - Setting up MySQL

-Unless you know to adjust the `DB_HOST` ENV value to `mysql`, you will get a "Connection Refused error when you try to run `php artisan db:migrate`.
+Unless you know to adjust the `DB_HOST` ENV value to `mysql`, you will get a "Connection Refused" error when you try to run `php artisan db:migrate`.
 I never mention that the `.env` file should have the following database connection values in order to connect to the MySQL container:

 ```env
 DB_CONNECTION=mysql